Technology-Notes/PureDarwin-PureDarwin-wiki/DTrace.md

 -   a process, library, user function, (some) kernel function, the operating system (itself) inspector tool
 -   a bug finder
 -   scalable

 DTrace may also be used as (or be a part of)
 -   a malware investigation tool
 -   a process deciphering tool
 -   a Troubleshooting software bugs
 -   a partial intrusion detection system
--   an educative software (in order to explorer and understand how this operating system work)
+-   an educative software (in order to explore, and understand how this operating system works)
 <span style="text-decoration:underline">Notes:</span><span style="font-size:small"> Although PureDarwin is focused on i386, DTrace supports most of common architectures (</span><span style="font-family:courier new,monospace"><span style="font-size:small">-arch i386|x86_64|ppc|ppc64</span></span><span style="font-size:small">).</span>
 In Mac OS X 10.5, Instruments.app found in developer tools is another front-end to the DTrace facility.
 <span style="text-decoration:underline"><span style="font-size:small">Warning:</span></span><span style="font-size:small"> If the operating system becomes too busy or if you attempt to trace too many events (ie: all function entry related to the kernel), DTrace can drop events and even abort tracing and execution.
 Consequently, security auditing with DTrace is impacted and more,<span style="font-family:Helvetica"> system() action is not synchronous (so unreliable for security purpose).</span></span>